-Claims for compensation arising out of incidents which occur in the public arena are regulated by the Personal Injuries Proceedings Act 2002 (“PIPA”).
-Some of these areas are injuries:
+Claims for compensation arising from incidents in public or private spaces are regulated by the Personal Injuries Proceedings Act 2002 (PIPA).
+We have deep expertise in navigating this complex legislation.

 You will need to prove:

-It’s important to note that injuries aren’t always physical, you can claim for psychological injuries such as PTSD, depression and anxiety related injuries following public liability injuries and can be claimed for as well.
+It's important to note that injuries aren't always physical — you can claim for psychological injuries such as PTSD, depression and anxiety related injuries following public liability injuries as well.

 How much you receive in compensation depends on your situation and the severity of your injuries.
 A lawyer will be able to provide you with an idea of your rights once they know more about the facts of your case.